dpopielski/dpopielski/README.md

 ### Hello World 👋

-I am a Frontend software engineer from Cracow
+I am a Frontend developer from Cracow

 - 🔭 Working on multiple frontend project using React and Next